Notice of Industrial Action by members of UCU

 Message to all Students -

 You may have heard that the Universities and Colleges Union (UCU), which represents some academic and academic-related staff at the University, has announced its intention to hold a national period of industrial action.
 This includes proposed national strike days this month on Thursday 24, Friday 25 and Wednesday 30 November.
 In addition, UCU have confirmed that they will commence Action Short Of a Strike (ASOS) commencing 23 November.

 We are disappointed that this further period of industrial action is taking place, and we would like to reassure you that we are doing everything we can to minimise the impact of any strike action on you and your studies.
 However, since this is a national dispute the University cannot act independently to bring about a resolution.

-On each strike day a number of academic staff members are likely to refuse to attend work or perform their duties – which may result in some cancelled sessions.
-The University will, however, be open and operating otherwise normally, including the Main Library, all study spaces and other services across the campus.
+On each strike day some members of academic staff are likely to refuse to attend work or perform their duties – which may result in some cancelled sessions.
+The University will, however, be open and operating otherwise normally, including the Main Library, all study spaces and other support services across the campus.

-Please check your University emails frequently, and via Canvas, for further updates.
+Please check Canvas and your University emails frequently for further updates.

 For more information, we have published some Frequently Asked Questions (and answers) on our webpages.